Case Study

 Total trips

-Bart is a critical transit system for
+BART is a critical transit system for

 Helping commuters get to

-However, 45% of many riders still struggle with navigation.
+45% of riders still struggle with navigation.

 • Missed stops, wrong trains, and unclear exits waste time.